HTML5 game engines

-The following can be useful in developing games based on Web technologies.
+The following can be useful when developing games based on Web technologies.

 - Node.js: Node is often used as a multiplayer game server, controlling the logic and handling the WebSockets connections to the players.
-It can be used for player authentication and the storage of data so game play can persist over multiple game sessions.
-This is all made relatively easy with great third-party modules, like Socket.IO for WebSockets, and others that handle Redis and MongoDB for storage, for example.
+It can be used for player authentication and the storage of data so gameplay can persist over multiple game sessions.
+This is all made relatively easy with great third-party modules, like Socket.IO for WebSockets, and others that handle Redis and MongoDB for storage.

-- DOM Storage is great for storing data locally on the player's device.
-This way you can cache game data and allow the game to pick up where the player left off.
+- DOM Storage: Great for storing data locally on the player's device.
+This way you can cache game data and allow the game to continue where the player left off.

-- The Full Screen API allows you to expand any HTML element to ﬁll the user's screen, even if the browser isn’t running full-screen itself.
+- Full Screen API : Allows you to expand any HTML element to ﬁll the user's screen, even if the browser isn’t running full-screen itself.

-- The Gamepad API is available in latest versions of Firefox and Chrome.
-What is most interesting about the Gamepad API is that it might be just what ﬁnally justifies HTML5 gaming on a TV or console.
+- Gamepad API: Allows you to control web–based games via a gamepad.
+This might be just what ﬁnally justifies HTML5 gaming on a TV or console.
 Who wants to use a keyboard and mouse while sitting on the sofa?

-- The Pointer Lock API is an attempt to improve the mouse as an input device, used in situations such as games and 3D visualizations where the mouse position rotates or moves you around a 3D space.
+- Pointer Lock API: An attempt to improve the mouse as an input device, in situations such as games and 3D visualizations where the mouse position rotates or moves you around a 3D space.
 As it stands, there would still be a cursor moving around the screen causing all sorts of trouble when you want to click on something in your game.
-With this API, you can lock your mouse position and stop it from getting in the way and being a nuisance.
+With this API, you can lock your mouse position, or even hide it altogether, using the mouse movement to move the game world instead.

 You can use the Mortar Game Stub template to get a quick start on an HTML5 game, or you can use it to get ideas on best practices.